johnston9/la-donut/README.md

 ### Recipes Page

   This page shows images of different recipes the user can click on and go to each one.
 There is a Latest Recipe link on the Checkout Complete page to take the user to the Latest Recipe.
 This is a feature designed to take the user further into the site and create an account.
 Under each recipe there is a link to view or add comments on the Chat Page for which the user need to create an account.
+See...

 <p align="center"><strong>Recipes Page</strong></p>
 <h2 align="center">